The 30 Most Fascinating Unsolved Mysteries in America

 Weird floating lights have been seen all over the country, but there’s something different about the mysterious light floating near the railroad tracks in Gurdon, Arkansas.
 For one thing, it isn’t elusive.
 It’s not part of local legend because some kids saw it once and everybody had to take their word for it.

 The Gurdon Light has appeared for hundreds of people, and some townspeople have seen it so many times that it’s become an ordinary part of their life.
 There’s no rational explanation for the light, but there are legends.
 One has it that a railroad worker was hit by a train and decapitated, and the light comes from a lantern as his ghost continues to walk the tracks, looking for his disembodied head.
 Or it may be the ghost of a railroad foreman, murdered by one of his employees with either a railroad spike or a hammer.
 (The light started appeared shortly after the crime, which is why this story continues to be a popular one.)
+Either way, the Gordon Light proves to be one of the enduring unsolved mysteries of the world.

 Who Fired the “Shot Heard Round the World”?